Students and Teaching

 Student Success Services and the Writing Centre

-This department is committed to helping students transition into university and develop the academic skills needed to be successful from first year to graduation.
+Student Success Services is committed to helping students make the transition into university and develop the academic skills needed to be successful from first year to graduation.
 Students can access online resources to help them improve their study skills, time management strategies, exam preparation, note taking, reading, and writing skills, or they can drop in to the Writing Centre to get individual help from a peer tutor.
 Tutors can provide students with feedback on writing projects and recommend further resources and strategies to help students edit their work and improve their writing, or they can share tips and strategies for studying and time management.
 Throughout the term, workshops on a variety of topics related to writing, studying, and citing sources are offered as well.
 Students are welcome to drop by for a quick question, use a Centre computer or simply spend time between classes in our relaxed reading, planning and writing zone.

 New Student Orientation